DevExpress-Examples/xaf-how-to-change-connection-to-the-database-at-runtime/Readme.md

 ![](https://raw.githubusercontent.com/DevExpress-Examples/XAF_how-to-change-connection-to-the-database-at-runtime-e1344/20.2.5%2B/media/e1344Blazor.png)

 ## Implementation Steps
-1. Using the Solution Wizard, create a new XAF app named *RuntimeDbChooser* and that uses XPO for data access and the Security module with the *Authentication = Standard* and *Integrated Mode* options.
+1. Using the Solution Wizard, create a new XAF app named *RuntimeDbChooser* and that uses XPO or EFCore for data access and the Security module with the *Authentication = Standard* and *Integrated Mode* options.
 2. Copy code that creates predefined security users for each database from the *RuntimeDbChooser.Module\DatabaseUpdate\Updater.xx* file into *YourSolutionName.Module/DatabaseUpdate/Updater.xx*.
 3. Copy and include the *RuntimeDbChooser.Module\BusinessObjects\CustomLogonParameters.xx* file into the *YourSolutionName.Module/BusinessObjects* folder.
-4. Copy and include the *RuntimeDbChooser.Module\ChangeDatabaseActiveDirectoryAuthentication.xx* file into the *YourSolutionName.Module* project.
+4. For WinForms application only.
+Copy and include the *RuntimeDbChooser.Module\ChangeDatabaseActiveDirectoryAuthentication.xx* file into the *YourSolutionName.Module* project.
 For more information on this API, see [How to: Use Custom Logon Parameters and Authentication](https://documentation.devexpress.com/eXpressAppFramework/CustomDocument112982.aspx).
 5. Copy and include the *RuntimeDbChooser.Wxx\WxxApplicationEx.xx* files into the *YourSolutionName.Wxx* project.
 Rename `RuntimeDbChooserWindowsFormsApplication` or `RuntimeDbChooserAspNetApplication` or `RuntimeDbChooserBlazorApplication` to your `WxxApplication` descendant's name from the *WxxApplication.xx* file.
 6. Replace the line that instantiates your `WinApplication` descendant in the *YourSolutionName.Win/Program.xx* file with the `CreateApplication` method call as shown in the *RuntimeDbChooser.Win/Program.xx* file.
 7. In the Application Designer invoked for the *YourSolutionName.Web/WebApplication.xx* file, select the *Authentication Standard* component and set its `LogonParametersType` property to `RuntimeDbChooser.Module.BusinessObjects.CustomLogonParametersForStandardAuthentication`.
-8. Replace the line that instantiates your `BlazorApplication` in the *YourSolutionName.Blazor.Server/Startup.cs* file and set the `AddAuthenticationStandard.Options.LogonParametersType` property to `RuntimeDbChooser.Module.BusinessObjects.CustomLogonParametersForStandardAuthentication`.
+8. Replace the line that instantiates your `BlazorApplication` in the *YourSolutionName.Blazor.Server/Startup.cs* file and set the `AddPasswordAuthentication.Options.LogonParametersType` property to `RuntimeDbChooser.Module.BusinessObjects.CustomLogonParametersForStandardAuthentication`.
+9. Copy and include the CustomLogonController.cs file into the application project and register that controller in the Application.CreateLogonController method override.
+For WinForms and ASP.NET WebForms the controller has one implementation and another for Blazor Server application.

 ## Important Notes